 The ketogenic diet can seem daunting at first.
 In fact, the thought of measuring ketones, keto macros and keto ratios might be incredibly intimidating for many, especially if you’re a keto diet beginner.
 Fortunately, once you break down the scientific jargon and technical terms, calculating your keto diet macros is actually much easier than it seems.

-So what should your macros be on a keto diet?
+How to count macros?
+What should your macros be on a keto diet?
 And why does it matter how much fat you eat or how many grams of carbs you’re consuming?
 Let’s take a closer look.

 What Are Keto Macros?